cocos/cocos-docs/en/animation/edit-animation-clip.md

 The animation clip defines the position of the animation data by the name of the node, itself ignoring the root node, and the rest of the child nodes find the corresponding data by the relative path index to the root node.

-Right-clicking on a node in the **Node List** area of the **Animation Editor** is currently supported to choose between clearing node data, migrating node data, and copying and pasting node data.
+Right-clicking on a node in the **Node List** area of the **Animation** panel is currently supported to choose between clearing node data, migrating node data, and copying and pasting node data.

 ![node operation](edit-animation-clip/node-operation.png)